 - Investigating the long-term response of ecosystems to changes in climate

 - Uncovering the mechanisms of adaptive coloration in cephalopods

-The resident research program is sustained by major funding from the National Science Foundation, the National Institutes of Health, and other Federal agencies through the competitive peer review process.
-Additional funding is provided by foundations and gifts from individuals.
+These research programs are sustained by funding from the National Institutes of Health, the National Science Foundation, and other federal agencies and foundations, and by gifts from individuals.